radyatamaa/live-chat-vouch/README.md

 - Advanced CI/CD pipeline configuration was omitted due to time limitations.

 ## Additional Information
-- The application is designed to be modular and can be extended with additional features as needed.
+- The application is designed to be modular and clean architecture and can be extended with additional features as needed.
 - Future enhancements could include user authentication and role-based access control.

 ## Feedback